bechbit/tttttttt3/README.md

 ____________________________________________________________

-### 9. The nurse is providing discharge instructions to a client prescribed nasal cannula
+### 9. The nurse is providing discharge instructions to a client prescribed nasal cannula oxygen.
+Which of the following instructions should the nurse include?
+Select all that apply.

 - [x] Keep a pulse oximetry device readily available.
 - [x] Pad the tubing in areas that put pressure on the skin.